 The Government Actuary, using normal actuarial principles, conducts a formal actuarial review of the TPS in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014 published by HM Treasury.
 The aim of the review is to specify the level of future contributions.
 Actuarial scheme valuations are dependent on assumptions about the value of future costs, design of benefits and many other factors.
 The latest actuarial valuation of the TPS was carried out as at 31 March 2012 and in accordance with the Public Service Pensions (Valuations and Employer Cost Cap) Directions 2014.
 The valuation report was published by the Department for Education on 9 June 2014.
 The key elements of the valuation and subsequent consultation are:

-- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge (currently 14.1%)) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
+- employer contribution rates set at 16.48% of pensionable pay (including a 0.08% employer administration charge) - total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £191,500 million, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £176,600 million giving a notional past service deficit of £14,900 million - an employer cost cap of 10.9% of pensionable pay will be applied to future valuations - the assumed real rate of return is 3.0% in excess of prices and 2% in excess of earnings.
 The rate of real earnings growth is assumed to be 2.75%.
 The assumed nominal rate of return is 5.06%.

-Notes to the Financial Statements for the Year Ended 31 August 2017 (continued)
+Notes to the Financial Statements for the Year Ended 31 August 2018 (continued)

-22 Pension and similar obligations (continued)
+23 Pension and similar obligations (continued)

-During the previous year the employer contribution rate was 14.1%.
 The TPS valuation for 2012 determined an employer rate of 16.4%, which was payable from September 2015.
 The next valuation of the TPS is currently underway based on April 2016 data, whereupon the employer contribution rate is expected to be reassessed and will be payable from 1 April 2019.

-The employer's pension costs paid to TPS in the period amounted to £467,175 (2016: £11,749).
+The employer's pension costs paid to TPS in the period amounted to £426,742 (2017: £467,175).

 A copy of the valuation report and supporting documentation is on the Teachers' Pensions website.

-Under the definitions set out in Financial Reporting Standard 102 (FRS 102), the TPS is a multi-employer pension scheme.
-The Academy Trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The Academy Trust has set out above the information available on the scheme.
+Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
+The academy trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The academy trust has set out above the information available on the scheme.